-Terms like sustainable nutrition or even regional, vegan and seasonal nutrition are buzzing around more and more in the media and our heads these days.
+Terms like Sustainable nutrition or regional, vegan and seasonal nutrition are increasingly buzzing around in the media and in our heads these days.
 But how can I actually make my diet sustainable?

-In this article, I'll explain what aspects are part of sustainable food and how you can bring sustainability into your kitchen.
+In this article, I explain which aspects are part of sustainable nutrition and how you can bring sustainability into your kitchen.

-For a better overview I have added here a Table of contents for you:
+For a better overview I have added a Table of contents for you:

 - Regional & Seasonal Food